I Can See Your Voice (South Korean game show) season 1

 The first season of the South Korean television mystery music game show I Can See Your Voice premiered on Mnet and tvN on February 26, 2015.

 Gameplay

 Format

 For its game phase, the guest artist(s) must attempt to eliminate bad singers after each round.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.
-(Note: For this season's gameplay changes:
+(Note: Gameplay notes: